macchina-io/macchina.io/platform/JS/V8/v8/tools/mb/docs/design_spec.md

 * `compile_targets`, which is a list of pruned targets to be passed to Ninja to build.
-It is acceptable to replace a list of pruned targets by a meta target if it turns out that all of the dependendencies of the target are affected by the patch (i.e., all ten binaries that blink_tests depends on), but doing so is not required.
+It is acceptable to replace a list of pruned targets by a meta target if it turns out that all of the dependencies of the target are affected by the patch (i.e., all ten binaries that blink_tests depends on), but doing so is not required.
 * `test_targets`, which is a list of unpruned targets to be mapped